-At around this same time, on the other side of the country, drummer David Taylor was at an impasse.
-The life energy of his teens and early 20’s had been sapped out of him, and after his third round of major depression Taylor realized that to live life to its fullest, he needed to do the things that scared the living daylights out of him.
-Taylor quit drinking, smoking, and drugs, and made a list of all the things he wanted to do and vowed to start doing them one by one.
-On that list was: leaving his career in the Ontario Government, moving out west, becoming a nurse and picking back up an old favourite hobby: playing drums.
+At around this same time, on the other side of the country, Toronto-born David Taylor was at an impasse.
+The life energy of his teens and early 20’s had been sapped out of him, and he needed a change, so he quit his job, became a nurse and picked back up an old hobby: playing drums.

-After starting nursing school, Taylor met the love of his life, actor and writer Meghan Hemingway, who introduced him to Challis at a party in April 2017.
+After starting nursing school, Taylor met his now fiancé actor and writer Meghan Hemingway, who introduced him to Challis at a party in April 2017.
 Challis and Taylor got on like a house on fire and shortly thereafter, Taylor was invited to join the band.
-Their infectious dynamic has fuelled Colour Tongues ever since.

 Meanwhile, guitarist Graeme Meekison was finishing high school feeling somewhat adrift.
-Not knowing what to do with his life, he refused to go to University without knowing his direction.
-Left to noodle around on his Ibanez, Meekison started writing prog rock inspired solo work which caught the attention of Challis (again via Craigslist).
-Meekison was invited to join in a jam session with the group and voila – Colour Tongues was reborn.
+Not knowing what to do with his life, and left to noodle around on his Ibanez, Meekison started writing prog rock inspired solo work which caught the attention of Challis (again via Craiglist).
+Meekison was invited to join in a jam session with the group and voila — Colour Tongues was born.